 Honolua Bay in Maui’s northwest corners is the island’s answer to Bonzai Pipeline.
 It has a steep, hollow left-hander over a shallow reef that creates the perfect conditions for those surfers skilled enough to get in and out of the barrel in one piece.
 The wave is strictly for experienced surfers and has been the site of more than one surf competition.
 Experts also head out to Ho’okipa, just beyond the town of Paia and the island’s best known kitesurfing locale.
 If you do go there, be sure you leave the far-right spot at Ho’okipa, Pavilions, to the locals.

-The Island of Hawaii — also known as the Big Island — is not the first place that comes to mind when you think of the best surf spots in Hawaii.
-But it’s a gem that is full of hidden adventure spots, and it has a few great places to catch waves as well.
+The Island of Hawaii — also known as the Big Island — is not the first place that comes to mind when you think of the surfing in Hawaii.
+But it’s full of hidden adventure spots, so it’s just a bonus that it has a few great places to catch a wave as well.

 The Kohanaiki Beach Park lies north of Hawaii Island’s western bulge, so the surf break there — also known as Pine Trees Beach — gets the faster swells coming from the north.
-In winter months, Pine Trees attracts both intermediate and expert surfers.
+In winter months, Pine Trees is one of the best places to go surfing in Hawaii for both intermediate and expert surfers.
 The shore is very rocky, so it’s not an ideal place to swim or just hang out — unless you are hanging out to watch the locals who carve up the wave face here.
 On the west side of the island near Hilo, Pohoiki isn’t just a startlingly beautiful black sand beach; in low winds, it’s a lovely break.
 Just note that it is often blown-out; i.e.; the waves are smashed down and turned into a soupy broth by Trade Winds from the east.